s545111/assignment2_Bantu/README.md

 ---

-> A randomized heap is a heap that, by using a random number generator, allows you to perform all the necessary operations in the logarithmic expected time.
+> A randomized heap is a heap that, by using a random number generator, allows you to perform all the necessary operations in the logarithmic expected time.<br>

 > A heap is a binary tree, for any vertex of which it is true that the value at this vertex is less than or equal to the values ​​in all its descendants.

 We can immediately describe the structure of the binary heap: